ovidiuch/aufond/README.md

 - [node.js](http://nodejs.org/) - JS platform on top of which Meteor.js is built
 - [Meteor.js](http://docs.meteor.com/) - The framework at the heart of the application
-- [PhantomJS](http://phantomjs.org/) - Used to [serve crawlable pages through the Spiderable package](http://www.meteor.com/blog/2012/08/09/search-engine-optimization) and to render static .pdf Exports
+- [PhantomJS](http://phantomjs.org/) - Used to [serve crawlable pages through the Spiderable package](http://www.meteor.com/blog/2012/08/09/search-engine-optimization) and to render static .pdf exports

 ### Running locally